brahianrosswill/Negative-attention-for-ComfyUI-/README.md

 Only tested with SDXL and SD 1.X.

-Will not work with Flux (see bottom notes).
+Will not work with Flux (see bottom note).

 This allows to: